Dubai · Guides · How to buy

 The 6 steps, fees and timeline

 Buying in Dubai is fast and open to foreigners of any nationality, in freehold zones, with no residency required and no annual property tax.
 The flow is six steps: 1) choose the property, 2) verify the title deed and service-charge history (DLD / Mollak), 3) sign the MoU (Form F) and pay a ~10% deposit, 4) the seller obtains the developer NOC, 5) transfer at the DLD and pay the 4% transfer fee, 6) receive the title deed in your name.
-Budget ~7–10% of the price for total costs (DLD 4%, agency ~2%+VAT, trustee, NOC, title).
+Budget up to ~7% of the price for total costs (DLD 4%, agency ~2%+VAT, trustee, NOC, title).
 Ready homes complete in ~2–8 weeks; the whole thing can be done remotely by power of attorney.

 2026 market ranges for guidance.
 1 USD ≈ AED 3.67.
 Sources: Property Finder, Bayut, DLD.